FRANK-RAN/Quantum-Measurement-Software/README.md

    - `ESP300.cs`: Contains logic for controlling the ESP device.
    - `Experiment_Motor_Control.cs`: Provides methods to start and stop experiments.
    - `UI_and_Logging.cs`: Appends messages to the message box to display software status and updates.
+   - `MainWindow.xaml.cs`: Implements the code-behind logic for MainWindow.xaml, linking the UI elements defined in XAML to their corresponding functionality in the application.

 In C#, which is an object-oriented programming language, everything is encapsulated within classes.
 The `MainWindow` class is directly bound to `MainWindow.xaml`, so UI components defined in `MainWindow.xaml` can be accessed and manipulated in the `MainWindow` class.